Bay County Jail Information

 Your Credit or Debit Card

-Only new, white undergarments in the plastic bags will be accepted for prisoners.
-The maximum is three white tee shirts, three white briefs, and three pairs of white socks.
+All undergarments will be purchased through commissary at our cost.
+The maximum is five white tee shirts, five white briefs, and five pairs of white socks, three white bras for females.

 Clothing: